jw9730/hot/README.md

 In practice, we recommend to use the ***sparse kernel variant*** as it scales linearly to data size while still powerful.

-## How do I use Higher-Order Transformers for my project?
+## How do I use Higher-order Transformers for my project?
 Go to your repository and execute the following.
 ```bash
 # this is enough